 MUSI 1306.
-(MUS 1311) Music Apppreciation.
+(MUS 1311) Music Appreciation.
 (3-3-0)

-This course focuses on the enjoyment and understanding of music through lecture, the use of recorded and live music, and films/videos where appropriate.
-The course emphasizes the elements of music including form, styles, periods, and composers.
-Attendance at a minimum of one live musical event is required.
+The foundation in enjoyment and understanding of music through lecture and the use of recorded music with emphasis upon the elements of music, form and design, styles and periods, and composers.